 Don’t panic and keep studying!

-Whatever the Department for Education and Downing Street decide to do, it’s important for students to remember that they will still get the grades they deserve and that all students in the year are in the same boat worldwide!
+It’s important for students to remember that they will still get the grades they deserve and that all students in the year are in the same boat worldwide!
 They aren’t alone.